infrasonar/docs/docs/application/users.md

 ## Permissions

+We have listed each of the specific InfraSonar permission flags below:

 ### **:material-toggle-switch-outline: Is member**
 Allows alerts to be assigned to this user, makes the user "visible" for alert assignment.